rafaelcorradini/react-masked/README.md

 ### Set new patterns

-This add a new pattern, the patterns will not be overwritten
+This add a new pattern, the patterns wont be overwritten
 ```jsx
 <InputMask mask='999.999.999-aa' patterns={{ a: new RegExp('[0-9]') }} />
 ```
-example of input: abc123
+example of input: 123.123.123-1122

 ### Add patterns